 Once the base color is dry, it's time to paint the stencil colors.
 I suggest using Acrylic Enamel spray paint like Rust-oleum or Krylon.
-I find Rustoleum spray in the Original White Can works best and gives you a superior stencil peel.
+I find Rust-oleum spray in the Original White Can works best and gives you a superior stencil peel since it's more of an Oil-based enamel.
 Most Krylon and 2X paints need to be peeled as soon as they are painted since this paint dries much quicker.
-They have a wide color range and can match most of the colors used on these older machines.
-DO NOT always go by what the cab color is as it has yellowed and faded over the years.
+They have a wide color range and you can match most of the colors used on these older machines.
+DO NOT always go by the current cabinet color, as it has yellowed and faded over the years.
 Use your best judgment.
+Match colors on the playfield or backglass to match the machine color scheme!